Kingcogu06/sd2-rizvi2.github.io/contribution.md

 01/01/26 - Daniyal finished the requirements page

-05/01/26 - Dnaiyal started making wireframe for the application
+05/01/26 - Dnaiyal and Mwelwa started making wireframe for the application

-10/01/26 - Daniyal described what the wireframe means
+10/01/26 - Daniyal and Mwelwa  described what the wireframe means

-13/01/26 - Daniyal finished all the wireframes and what each wireframe means
+13/01/26 - Daniyal and Mwelwa finished all the wireframes and what each wireframe means